 - Cuisine: Vegan, American

-- 1 tablespoon olive oil or ¼ cup water or veggie broth
+- 1 tablespoon olive oil or ¼ cup vegetable broth

 - 1 cup diced onion (shallot or onion)